- The Simple Secrets to Picking the Best Speaker Wire

 - What Gauge Speaker Wire Do I Need?

-- TIP: We recommend at least 12 gauge or higher speaker wire for all Fluance speakers.
+- TIP: We recommend 12-18 gauge or better speaker wire for all Fluance speakers.

 - Connecting Speaker Wire